 Every staff member should have and maintain their own Take 5 booklet.Using your own Take 5 book – find the next available checklist, and write down your name, location and today’s date.

 Go through the questions of Section 1 (Stop, Step Back and Think) and tick the relevant yes/no boxes.
 For any of the questions where you tick the bold boxes on this checklist, you should NOT proceed with your tasks.
 Instead, be sure to contact your supervisor and wait until the question has been addressed.

 The purpose of these questions is to help identify any relevant permits, procedures or training that must be in place before commencing your work.

-Training: Ensure that you have (or have access to) relevant training to perform the tasks you need to do.
-Check that you are competent and licenced to complete your work safely.
+- Training: Ensure that you have (or have access to) relevant training to perform the tasks you need to do.
+Check that you are competent and licensed to complete your work safely.

 In this step, you want to be able to identify any potential hazards in your work area.
-The questions of the Take 5 Checklist help you to identify any hazards that might cause harm to you, to others, to equipment, or to the surrounding environment etc.
+The questions of the Take 5 Checklist help you to identify any hazards that might cause harm to you, to others, to equipment, or to the surrounding environment.

 If you do not tick any of the bold boxes, then it is safe to proceed with the task.
 However, ticking a bold box identifies a potential hazard, and must be addressed.

 If you have any bold boxes ticked from Step 1 or Step 2, then the level of risk must now be assessed.
 This is done by identifying the Risk Rating Score of the risk.
 The risk rating score can be determined by using the Hazard Risk Rating Table at the back of the Take 5 Booklet.